CognitiveScale/cortex-fabric-examples/profiles-sdk-examples/local-clients/README.md

 #### Data Sources

 `DataSources` in the local Catalog are defined in [datasources.yml](../main-app/src/main/resources/spec/datasources.yml).
-There are 3 DataSources defined in the Catalog, each associated with a corresponding connection:
+There are 3 DataSources defined, each associated with a corresponding connection:
 - member-base-ds
 - member-feedback-file-ds
 - member-flu-risk-file-ds